-performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant from the Arts Council of Wales.
-In 2012, she performed Bach’s Double Violin Concerto with Professor Robin Stowell and the Welsh Sinfonia.
-In 2009 she collaborated and performed with the National Dance Company Wales Steve Reich’s Four Violin Phase at the Wales Millennium Centre.
+performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant award from the Arts Council of Wales.
+In 2012, she performed Bach’s Double Violin Concerto with Robin Stowell and the Welsh Sinfonia.
+In 2009 she collaborated with choreographer Jo Fong and performed, with the National Dance Company Wales, Steve Reich’s Four Violin Phase at the Wales Millennium Centre.